Travel Info Tuvalu

 A general Hospital exists on Funafuti, full medical and dental services are available.

-Import is high, as there is very little manufacturing on the island due to the lack of resources and water.
-Some marine resources and coconut products are exported but much of people's income is derived from Seamen through remittances sent to their families.
+Import is high, as there is very little manufacturing on the island due to the island’s geographical components.
+A coral atoll with a soil of low agricultural productivity as a result of high salt water intrusion.
+Some marine resources and coconut products are exported but much of people’s income is derived from Seamen and scheme workers based in New Zealand through remittances sent to their families.
 In addition, the people fish and engage in agricultural activities for their daily use.
+Government revenue is mainly from fisheries resource.

 Tuvalu fans, mats, baskets, necklaces, woodcarvings and fishhooks are famous throughout the Pacific.
-These can be purchased at the Women's Handicraft Center at the airport and on each of the outer islands.
+These can be purchased at the Women’s Handicraft Center near the airport, from small handicraft stalls outside the airport and on each of the outer islands.

 Full international postal services are available.
 The Tuvalu Philatelic Bureau provides some of the most sought-after stamps in the world